We are a global biopharmaceutical company that invents life-changing medicines for people with serious diseases.

 A look inside our labs

-Our scientists merge expertise in bioinformatics and structural and cell biology, world-class drug design capabilities and a proprietary library of novel compounds to create a new discovery paradigm.
-This unique approach enables us to rapidly identify compelling disease targets and design highly selective kinase medicines.
+Our scientists merge expertise in bioinformatics, structural and cell biology, and world-class drug design capabilities to advance our discovery portfolio.
+Our approach enables us to rapidly identify compelling disease targets and design innovative therapies that treat root causes of disease.

-The result is a robust and diverse portfolio of clinical- and research-stage programs targeting genomically defined cancers, rare diseases and cancer immunotherapy.
+The result is a robust and diverse portfolio of clinical- and research-stage programs in allergy/inflammation and oncology/hematology.
 With a steadfast commitment to scientific excellence and to patients, we aim to rapidly and unequivocally change the face of medicine.

 Meet our Scientists